stocnet/MoNAn/README.md

 )
 ```

+### Optional: Pre-estimation

-Optional: run a pseudo-likelihood estimation to get improved initial
+We can run a pseudo-likelihood estimation that gives a (biased) guess of
+the model results.
+We can use this to get improved initial estimates,
-estimates.
-This increases the chances of cenvergence in the first run of
+which increases the chances of model convergence in the first run of the
-the estimation considerably
+estimation considerably.
+To get pseudo-likelihood estimates, we need to
+use functions from other libraries to estimate a multinomial logit model
+(e.g., “dfidx” and “mlogit”)

 ``` r
 # create multinomial statistics object pseudo-likelihood estimation